Zerth1/QuantSavant/README.md

 - Anagraming Stimuli: Determines whether or not anagraming will be considered as a stimuli.
 - Audio Stimuli: Determines whether or not audio will be considered as a stimuli.
 - N: For every colored object, you are supposed to manipulate the information of the object from n-trials ago to find a match.
-- ConcurrentNumbers: Determines how many colored objects appear on the screen per generation
+- ConcurrentNumbers: Determines how many colored objects appear on the screen per generation.
 - GridSize: The dimensions of the grid in terms of cell count.

 Programming: **zerth1**